Platy (fish): Variable platyfish

-The variatus platy (Xiphophorus variatus) grows to a maximum overall length of 7.0 cm.
+The variable platyfish (Xiphophorus variatus) grows to a maximum overall length of 7.0 cm.
 In the wild they are olive in color with black marbling or spots on the side of the caudal peduncle.
 Large males show blackish blotches on the dorsal fin.
 Unlike some other members of the genus, X. variatus has no claw at the tip ray.
 The fourth pectoral ray shows well-developed serrae (i.e. saw-like notches).
 They typically have 20 to 24 lateral scales, 10 to 12 dorsal rays and two rows of jaw teeth.

 Aquarium

 Platys are widely used in tropical aquariums.
 Several different color variations have been developed, such as red, yellow, orange, blue, rainbow (combination of colors) and white.

 Platys will usually live for around 3 years if their aquarium water parameters are satisfactory.
 The platys' ideal water parameters are: